y-arjun-y/arjunyadav/blog-posts/distillation-of-the-offense-defense-balance-of-scientific-knowledge.md

 ### Social Disruption

-AI misuse (for now) is mainly linked to social disruption.
-[Take deepfakes being used to trick companies](https://www.theverge.com/2019/9/5/20851248/deepfakes-ai-fake-audio-phone-calls-thieves-trick-companies-stealing-money#:~:text=According%20to%20the%20Post%2C%20cybersecurity,money%20to%20a%20fraudulent%20account.):

-> According to the *Post*, cybersecurity firm Symantec says it has come across at least three cases of deepfake voice fraud used to trick companies into sending money to a fraudulent account.

-And social disruption at a wide scale is costly to fix and often intervention is needed with pre-existing research for defense.
-This means that, in this limited scenario, **AI publications could have more limited defensive benefits as time goes on.**
+AI misuse (for now) is mainly linked to social disruption ([take deepfakes being used to trick companies](https://www.theverge.com/2019/9/5/20851248/deepfakes-ai-fake-audio-phone-calls-thieves-trick-companies-stealing-money#:~:text=According%20to%20the%20Post%2C%20cybersecurity,money%20to%20a%20fraudulent%20account.) and, at a wide scale, it is costly to fix.
+And often, intervention is needed with pre-existing research for defense.
+This means that, in this limited scenario, **AI publications could have more limited defensive benefits as time goes on**.

 Computer security mainly deals with digital issues that, while can cause wide-scale disruption (Y2K, the Morris Worm), are generally more "receptible" to repairs.

-To expand on the Morris worm (which rendered 6000 machines inoperable):

-> It's also worth noting that the spread of the Morris worm was halted the day after it was first spotted due to **software patching**, which mitigated against the vulnerabilities harnessed by the malware to gain control.
+The Morris worm (which rendered 6000 machines inoperable) was halted the day after it was detected thanks to software patching.

 To summarize: